bellangerq/subscribe-form/README.md

-# Introduction to custom elements
+# Creating a first ready-to-use custom element

 A short introduction to custom elements to show how it's possible to build a simple and reusable component in a Vanilla JS environment.